-The PSAT is a standardized test held in October every year.
-The PSAT test is conducted primarily for scholarships.
-Many students appear for the PSAT because it allows them to secure the National Merit scholarships and other company and college sponsored scholarships to fund their college education.
-The PSAT scores can be used to estimate your performance in the SAT test.
-Appearing for the PSAT test is a dry run for those students aiming for the SAT test.
+PSAT is a standardized test held in October every year.
+The test is conducted primarily for scholarships.
+Many students appear for the test because it allows them to secure the National Merit scholarships and other company and college sponsored scholarships to fund their college education.
+The scores can be used to estimate your performance in the SAT.
+Appearing for the PSAT is a trial run for those students aiming for the SAT.

 PSAT Test and Registration

-The PSAT test is administered in high schools in your area; it is not conducted at test centers.
-The PSAT registration procedure is different from the SAT registration procedure.
-The College Board website does not facilitate PSAT registration.
-Instead, you need to meet your school counsellor or principal and inform them that you are interested to appear for the PSAT test.
+This test is administered in high schools in your area; it is not conducted at test centers.
+The registration procedure is different from the SAT registration procedure.
+The College Board website does not facilitate registration.
+Instead, you need to meet your school counsellor or principal and inform them that you are interested to appear for the test.
 You will be informed about the registration process and fees required at the time of registration.
-The PSAT registration fee is $14.
+The registration fee is $14.
 Make sure that you find out about your eligibility for fee waivers.
 After paying the fees, you will be signed up at your school for the test on the designated dates.
-There is no online PSAT registration available.
-Thus, it is important that you meet your school counsellor immediately after your school announces the schedule for PSAT registration.
+There is no online registration available.
+Thus, it is important that you meet your school counsellor immediately after your school announces the schedule.

 Remember to Check the Date

-Schools can administer the PSAT test on only one date.
-The PSAT test is conducted on a Wednesday and Saturday.
+Schools can administer the test on only one date.
+It is conducted on a Wednesday and Saturday.
 Remember to check the date when your school is administering the test.
-If you plan to take the test on a Wednesday, make sure that your school is administering the test on Wednesday so that your PSAT registration is confirmed for your selected date.
+If you plan to take the test on a Wednesday, make sure that your school is administering the test on Wednesday so that your registration is confirmed for your selected date.

 If Your School Does Not Administer PSAT